gmalewicz/golf-kubernetes/README.md

 ```

 Note: Number of retries depends on machine performance and internet speed.
 Waiting time might take several minutes \
-Note: Do not breake the playbook even if prompted
+Note: Do not break the playbook execution. \
+Note: You can run agin the script if it fails until it finish with success.
+Accept file overwritting if prompted. \
+Note: You need to reopen ubuntu session to make kubectl working for your user otherwise use sudo

 ## Access to golf appication